Climate model: Energy balance models (EBMs)

 Simulation of the climate system in full 3-D space and time was impractical prior to the establishment of large computational facilities starting in the 1960s.
 In order to begin to understand which factors may have changed Earth's paleoclimate states, the constituent and dimensional complexities of the system needed to be reduced.
 A simple quantitative model that balanced incoming/outgoing energy was first developed for the atmosphere in the late 19th century.
 Other EBMs similarly seek an economical description of surface temperatures by applying the conservation of energy constraint to individual columns of the Earth-atmosphere system.

 Essential features of EBMs include their relative conceptual simplicity and their ability to sometimes produce analytical solutions.
 Some models account for effects of ocean, land, or ice features on the surface budget.
 Others include interactions with parts of the water cycle or carbon cycle.
 A variety of these and other reduced system models can be useful for specialized tasks that supplement GCMs, particularly to bridge gaps between simulation and understanding.

 Zero-dimensional models

-Zero-dimensional models consider Earth as a point in space, analogous to the pale blue dot viewed by Voyager 1 or an astronomer's view of very distant objects.
+Zero-dimensional models consider Earth as a point in space, analogous to the 1990 Pale Blue Dot photograph as viewed by Voyager 1, or an astronomer's view of very distant objects.
 This dimensionless view while highly limited is still useful in that the laws of physics are applicable in a bulk fashion to unknown objects, or in an appropriate lumped manner if some major properties of the object are known.
 For example, astronomers know that most planets in our own solar system feature some kind of solid/liquid surface surrounded by a gaseous atmosphere.